A 30-Minute Play by

 CHARACTERS (3M)

-RAY KAMINSKI: Male, age 70+, any race or ethnicity.
-Retired florist and recent widower.
-An old friend of George but a new resident of Chateau Rainbeau.
+RAY KAMINSKI: Gay male, age 70+, any race or ethnicity.
+Retired florist.
+A recent widower still working through grief.
+An old friend of George but a new resident of the Chateau Rainbeau Retirement Community.
 In decent physical shape.

-JAMES RANDALL JAMES: Age 70+, any race or ethnicity, slender and good-looking.
+JAMES RANDALL JAMES: Gay male, age 70+, any race or ethnicity.
+Slender and good-looking.
 Long-term resident of Chateau Rainbeau.
+Ray's long-time professional nemesis.
 Thinks he’s God’s gift to interior decoration and to other gay men.
+Arrogant and smarmy.

 SETTING